data301-2021-summer2/group29-project/analysis/Analysis_task4.md

 The following code gives us some statistical data to explore the previous found co-relation in my EDA.

-**Conclusion** : The mean Medical charge for the Obese group is found to be the highest.
-Although the difference between Normal and Overweight (mean Medical Charges) does not seem to be much.

 ```
 dataSet.groupby('BMI_Category').agg(['mean','std','median','min','max']).round(1).drop(columns={'BMI'})
 ```
 ![Stats2](../images/Stats2.png)

+**Conclusion** : The mean Medical charge for the Obese group is found to be the highest.
+Although the difference between Normal and Overweight (mean Medical Charges) does not seem to be much.
+Moreover from the previous statistical table , it was found that the median BMI for american citizens was 30 , thus telling us that our research might be biased , since our sample data set does not have equal proportions of BMI categories.

+### Using plots to Explore , and present findings.

 The following code was used to explore the percentage of US Population that is under the Obese Category.
 During my Exploratory analysis i got an intuition, that a good amount of American citizens have higher BMI than normal , that is they have BMI more the an 24.9 which is considered unhealthy.